 Our offering for this Asia sampler will include 6 - 2 oz. pouches, one from each country for your drinking enjoyment.
-A 2 oz. pouch will make a standard 10-12 cup drip coffee brewer, i.e. a Mr. Coffee brewer.
+A 2 oz. pouch will make 10-12 standard cups of coffee.
 These coffees will all be ground and medium roasted to maximize the natural sugars and flavor characteristics of each coffee bean!!

 Organic Thailand Kao Jai:

 Our Organic and Direct Purchase Thailand Kao Jai Coffee (in Thai this means Understanding) is truly one of the finest Arabica (a hidden gem) coffees grown and harvested in the world.
 It is very well balanced and enjoyable for a breakfast coffee and/or a coffee to compliment your evening meal.
 For your drinking pleasure, you will not be disappointed.
 We purchase this coffee directly from the farmers on Doi Chang Mountain in Chiang Rai Province and we pay them a sustainable wage.

 Cupping notes: Milk Chocolate, Honey, Citrus